klamping/vrt-email-course/manuscript/day-2.md

 A few things:

-1. I reorganized the code to have each command on a separate line.
+1. We reorganized the code to have each command on a separate line.
 This helps with readability.
-2. I "chained" the `url` command to the `init` command.
+2. We "chained" the `url` command to the `init` command.
 This is the same method of chaining you may have seen with [jQuery commands](http://tobiasahlin.com/blog/quick-guide-chaining-in-jquery/) (or [JavaScript promises](https://davidwalsh.name/promises), if you're familiar with those).
-3. I used the `url` command to do something in the browser.
+3. We used the `url` command to do something in the browser.
 How awesome!

 ### Check the title

 We're getting close to running our test to try it out.
-Just one more thing and I'll let you know the secret command to make the magic happen.
+Just one more thing and we'll let you know the secret command to make the magic happen.

 We've got the page loaded, but let's validate that it's actually the right place.
 We can do that by checking the title of the page and logging it through `console.log`.
 Let's take a look at the syntax: